niks3089/tech-blog/content/posts/using-unikernels-in-solana.md

 - State Synchronization: Since each unikernel may modify the blockchain state, it’s crucial to synchronize this state across the network.
 The orchestrator will ensure that state changes are propagated and validated across all relevant nodes, maintaining consistency and integrity in the blockchain
 - Transaction Finalization: Once a transaction is processed by a unikernel, the result is sent back to the Solana network for finalization.
 The orchestrator ensures that the results are consistent and that consensus is reached among nodes.
 - State Persistence: After finalization, the updated state is persisted on the blockchain.
 The orchestrator helps coordinate this process, ensuring that all nodes in the network have a consistent view of the blockchain state.

-### Advantages and Challenges

-#### Advantages

-- **Performance:** Unikernels are highly optimized, with minimal overhead, potentially leading to faster execution of Solana programs.
-- **Security:** With no full OS, the attack surface is significantly reduced, enhancing security.
-- **Isolation:** Each Solana program could be compiled into its own unikernel, providing strong isolation from other programs.

-#### Challenges

-- **Integration Complexity:** Solana’s current model relies on a multi-program execution environment.
-Moving to unikernels would require significant changes to how programs interact with the blockchain and each other.
-- **State Management:** Handling persistent state across multiple unikernels would be complex, especially in a distributed ledger context like Solana.
-- **Tooling:** The Solana developer ecosystem, including deployment, debugging and monitoring tools, would need significant modifications to support unikernel-based execution.

 ### Managing State in a Unikernel-Based Solana